GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/splash-screen/index.md

 A custom splash screen makes your progressive web app (PWA) feel more like a native app.

-When a user launches your PWA from the homescreen, Android's default behavior is to display a white screen until the PWA is ready.
+When a user launches your PWA from the home screen, Android's default behavior is to display a white screen until the PWA is ready.
 The user may see a blank, white screen for up to 200ms.
 With a custom splash screen, the user sees a custom background color and your PWA's icon instead.